-- 1. Its total timely estimated payments and credits are at least 90 percent of the tax due as shown on its 2008 PA-41; or - 2.
+- Its total timely estimated payments and credits are at least 90 percent of the tax due as shown on its 2009 PA-41; or - 2.
 Its total timely estimated payments and credits are at least equal to an amount calculated using the current year's tax rate and the income on its prior year's PA-41; or - 3.
 For each installment period, its timely estimated payment is at least 90 percent of the actual tax due on the income earned or received for each installment period; or - 4.
-This is the first or second year the estate or trust is required to file a PA-41 tax return.
+This is the first or second year the estate or trust receiving the residue of a probate estate is required to file a PA-41 tax return.